 Because Apple will directly view your app’s metadata and creatives, you will not have to invest in anything else than your actual app for your campaign.
 Since the Cost-Per-Tap method is claimed to be the cheapest form of advertising it will also help your budget.
 As you will be displayed with relevant search results your conversion rates should be much higher than other forms of advertising as they will be appearing to the right people at the right time.

-Well the point is, Search Ads is nothing without ASO.
+Well, the point is, Apple Search Ads is nothing without ASO.
 If you are not choosing the correct keywords to advertise your ad it will not be displayed.
 If you do not have intriguing creatives no one will tap on your ad.
-In both cases your campaign will go to waste.
+In both cases, your campaign will go to waste.
 You probably won’t lose too much money but you will lose the precious time you spent to launch your campaign.

 Basically, you should be able to spot the popular keywords that are relevant to your app and start your campaigns on those keywords so that you can appear on search results.
-ASO comes into play here, starting a Search Ads campaign on a keyword that only 10 people search can not be as effective as starting one on a keyword that 10 million people search.
+ASO comes into play here, starting an Apple Search Ads campaign on a keyword that only 10 people search cannot be as effective as starting one on a keyword that 10 million people search.

 Sadly it does not end there.
 Even if you get viewed very often and your ad is not getting taps, Apple will slowly stop showing your ad.
 Therefore the creatives of your app are quite important too so that when your ad is displayed people get interested, then tap on your ad and hopefully download it.

-Basically when you start a Search Ads campaign Apple will share with you the relative number of searches done for keywords that are related to your app.
+Basically, when you start an Apple Search Ads campaign Apple will share with you the relative number of searches done for keywords that are related to your app.
 As if that was not enough Apple will also give keyword ideas that are related to your keyword ideas.
 Both of these features are enough on their own to start an Apple Search Ads campaign on their own as for the first time you will be receiving data directly from the source.